thezakman/Regex-Tips/README.md

 ==================================
 ### Well, I suck at memorizing stuff.
 ```
-So why not make me Cheat sheet?
+So why not make me a cheat sheet?
 ```

 ***